-These ranks are calculated by careful analysis of ranking tables available from news sources such as the Times, US news and the Guardian, and more specific sources such as the THE and ARWU.
+The ranks are calculated by careful analysis of ranking tables available from country specific news sources such as the Times, US news, Forbes, and the Guardian, and more world specific sources such as the THE and ARWU.

 In addition to the positional ranking lists of the top universities more detailed information is available on each specific institution through clicking on a university name in the tables.
-This information provided for each university aims to be as useful as possible to the reader and includes addresses and maps from BING, basic facts, logos, and pictures of the institution.
+This information provided for each university aims to be as useful as possible to the potential student as possible and includes addresses and maps from BING, basic facts, logos, and pictures of the institution; every page also contains a BING translate widget, making it easy for those from overseas, whose first language is not English, to learn about universities in other countries than their own.

 Top 600 University and US Colleges Rankings Guide